Armatage Park

 About the Location

-In 2000, the park received an 18-foot bronze sculpture called "Garden Party" by artist Scott Wallace, which serves as the Armatage Neighborhood Gateway.
-This artistic addition was funded through the Neighborhood Revitalization Program (NRP).
+In 2000, the park received a distinctive 18-foot bronze sculpture called "Garden Party" created by artist Scott Wallace.
+This eye-catching piece, which stands as the Armatage Neighborhood Gateway, was funded through the Neighborhood Revitalization Program (NRP).

-The sculpture features various elements including a seahorse, birds, and what the artist describes as "a great big lollipop."
+Take a closer look and you'll spot some whimsical elements - a seahorse, birds, and what the artist charmingly describes as "a great big lollipop."

-Further expansions occurred in 1997 with the addition of a new parking lot and a gym attached to the school and recreation center.
-In 2004, the park saw improvements to its playing fields and tennis courts, as well as the addition of a skate park.
+Armatage hasn't stood still over the years.
+The park expanded in 1997 with a new parking lot and a gym connected to both the school and recreation center.
+2004 brought improvements to the playing fields and tennis courts, plus the addition of a skate park that's become a favorite with local teens.

 All Features & Facilities